 Everyone makes a personal judgment as to whether or not he or she is godly.
-That judgment may be based on a definition like one of the following:
+That judgment may be based on one of the following definitions or something similar:

 - Reflecting “the character of God in their actions and personality” (Buddy Martin, Christian Challenge International)

 - “Pleasing to God” (Maeve Maddox, Daily Writing Tips)

 - “God-like beauty and intelligence more than the average individual” (Urban Dictionary).